 If you are experiencing a sewer backup in Markham, and if you need sewer services, our friendly team at Mr. Rooter Plumbing of Newmarket is ready to help.
 We can clean and drain your sewer line, ensuring that it's operating smoothly.

-Call us at (905) 472-9100 or request an appointment online to get help from a local plumber!
+Call us today or request an appointment online to get help from a local plumber!
 We proudly serve many nearby areas, such as Thornhill and Richmond Hill, with service for everything from sewer backups to routine drain repair.